 Basing on the above decisions of the higher court and my observations, I find my hands are tied up since an order for retrial can only be made where the interests of justice requires it and should not be ordered where it is likely to cause an injustice to the accused person.
-In my considered and firm view, in our case at hand the irregularities are immense that does not favour this court to order for retrial and the interests of justice does not require to dos so, since doing so will in my view create more likelihood of causing an injustice to the appellant and I hold so.
-In terms of section 388 (proviso) of the Criminal Procedure Act, Cap 20 [R.E.2019] it is the finding of this court that on the account of contradictory evidence and improper conviction and sentence that were also based on unread charge sheet, this court is satisfied that such errors, omissions or irregularities has in fact occasioned on failure of justice to the accused/appellant.
+In my considered and firm view, in our case at hand the irregularities are immense that does not favour this court to order for retrial and the interests of justice does not require to do so, since doing so will in my view create more likelihood of causing an injustice to the appellant and I hold so.
 Even if the court could have ordered retrial, in my view is no valuable evidence that can be relied by the prosecution to prove the charges against the appellant beyond reasonable doubt.